Moderate TOTAL Trial

-Texas Children’s Fetal Center is one of only a few worldwide to offer the full spectrum of fetal therapies
+Texas Children’s Fetal Center® is one of only a few worldwide centers to offer the full spectrum of fetal therapies.

 In rare instances, open fetal surgery may be required to save the life of a fetus with a very large lung mass.
-Whereas most fetuses with lung masses do not require treatment, in rare cases fetal treatment may be required.
-Read more
+Whereas most fetuses with lung masses do not require treatment, in rare cases, fetal treatment may be required.

-These are procedures on the fetal heart while still inside the uterus involving a multidisciplinary team of maternal fetal medicine specialists, fetal cardiologists, and interventional pediatric cardiologists.
+These are procedures done on the fetal heart while the fetus is still inside the uterus.
+It involves a multidisciplinary team of maternal fetal medicine specialists, fetal cardiologists, and interventional pediatric cardiologists.

-Ex-utero intrapartum treatment, or the “EXIT Procedure,” is a specialized fetal surgery operation that occurs at the time of birth for certain fetuses with rare conditions that may be predicted to have problems immediately after birth.
-This procedure is performed similar to other fetal surgery operations in that the mother is under general anesthesia.
-Read more
+Ex-utero intrapartum treatment, or the “EXIT Procedure,” is a specialized fetal surgical operation that occurs at the time of birth for certain fetuses with rare conditions that may be predicted to have problems immediately after birth.
+This procedure is performed under general anesthesia, similar to other fetal surgical operations

 A surgical procedure using a small camera (fetoscope) to locate the abnormal blood vessel connections and treat the problem by sealing the abnormal connections using laser energy.